Adaptive Policy Backbone via Shared Network: Adaptive Policy Backbone

 \section{Adaptive Policy Backbone}

-We propose Adaptive Policy Backbone (APB), a simple yet effective meta-transfer RL method designed to improve sample efficiency over standard RL and to enable adaptation to OOD tasks where existing meta-RL methods often fail.
+We propose Adaptive Policy Backbone (APB), a simple yet effective transferable policy backbone designed to improve generalization capability over standard RL and to enable adaptation to OOD tasks where existing meta-RL methods often fail.
 We argue that updating only the first and last layers of the policy network—while freezing the backbone to preserve prior knowledge—suffices for effective adaptation to new tasks.
 The key intuition is that although each optimal policy is task-specific, policies share a common component induced by structural similarities in the underlying MDPs; this shared structure reduces the need for extensive retraining on new tasks.
-Furthermore, it is well-established that fine-tuning only a subset of parameters can significantly improve sample efficiency and reduce training costs.
 Structurally, APB is analogous to \citet{shared_network_multi_task}, which uses a backbone shared across training tasks together with task-specific nonlinear modules placed before and after the backbone.
-While that line of work emphasizes how shared knowledge aids per-task training, APB replaces the non-linear modules with linear layers for greater parameter efficiency and targets test-time adaptation to OOD tasks in a meta-learning setting.
+While that line of work emphasizes how shared knowledge aids per-task training, APB replaces the non-linear modules with linear layers for greater parameter efficiency and targets adaptation to OOD tasks in a meta-learning setting.
 To support our main claim, we provide a theoretical analysis of the policy structure in a simple environment, and extend our study to more complex environments through empirical experiments.